mathieudutour/react-progress-button/README.md

 ### Using Promises:

-If the function passed in via the `onClick` prop return a Promise, the component will automatically transition to its success or error states based on the outcome of the Promise without the need for external manipulation of state using a ref.
+If the function passed in via the `onClick` prop return a Promise or if a promise is passed as an argument of the `loading` method, the component will automatically transition to its success or error states based on the outcome of the Promise without the need for external manipulation of state using a ref.